Find the perfect hotel in ...

 Budget Hotels in Tokyo

-Find the perfect hotel in this dynamic capital city of Japan.
-Choose a hotel near Tokyo Station or neighboring Ginza for your travel convenience ... or consider other major Tokyo hubs on the circular Yamanote (山手線) Line, such as Shinjuku, Shibuya, Ikebukuro, or Ueno (with its museums, park & cherry blossoms).
+Find the perfect hotel in the dynamic capital of Japan.
+Choose a hotel in the very center near Tokyo Station or neighboring Ginza for your travel convenience, if arriving by train.

 Tokyo received over 20 million foreign visitors last year, mostly from East Asia, boosting hotel average occupancy rates to over 74%.
-So, if stopping for a few days in Tokyo on your way to Osaka Expo 2025 (this April to October) or the 2026 Asian Games in Nagoya, best to reserve your hotel room in advance!
+So, if stopping for a few days in Tokyo in 2026 for leisure or on your way to the Asian Games in Nagoya, best to reserve your hotel room in advance!

 Insider Travel Tips